Repetition and Extension Language Stimulation Techniques

 You say: Oh, you’re painting the box blue.

-Your Child: That her dolly.
+Your child says: That her dolly.

-You: That is her dolly!
+You say: That is her dolly!

 How to use extension to increase your child’s vocabulary and continue the conversation